 Melbourne's Best Bug-Themed Activities for Kids

-They're creepy and crawly, but strangely intriguing... and if your kids would enjoy getting up close to a cockroach, wouldn't you prefer it's at a museum and not in your kitchen?
+They're creepy and crawly, but strangely intriguing... and if your kids enjoy getting up close to a cockroach, wouldn't you prefer that it's at a museum and not in your kitchen?

-For bug-themed fun with your favourite entomologist, why not hit up one of these non-kitchen spots?
+For bug-themed fun with your favourite entomologist, hit up one of these non-kitchen spots!

 Image Source: Melbourne Zoo